jgerstein/Functions-Assignment/Displacement.md

 }

 ## Description:
-Calculates the displacement of a particle given its intial speed, acceleration, and time interval
+Calculates the displacement of a particle given its initial speed, acceleration, and time interval

 ## Syntax:
 float Displacement(float vi, float t, float a){